Draff Young

-From 1974–1977, he served as assistant basketball coach at Oral Roberts University.
+From 1974 to 1977, he served as assistant basketball coach at Oral Roberts University.

-From 1977–1978, he served as an assistant basketball coach at the University of Southern California.
+From 1977 to 1978, he served as an assistant basketball coach at the University of Southern California.

 Draff was Head National Men's Basketball coach for the country of Kuwait in 1978.
-He served as the Olympic Basketball coach for the country of Qatar from 1987–1994.
-From 1994–2006, he was Head basketball coach at Al Jahra Sports Club.
+He served as the Olympic Basketball coach for the country of Qatar from 1987 to 1994.
+From 1994 to 2006, he was Head basketball coach at Al Jahra Sports Club.

-He was a basketball TV Sports Analyst for the NBA from 2003–2006.
+He was a basketball TV Sports Analyst for the NBA from 2003 to 2006.

 After many years of traveling across the United States and various other countries pursuing his love of basketball, Draff returned to Timmonsville, South Carolina in pursuit of a spiritual journey.
 He began attending Zion Temple Holiness Church and was a dedicated member who could be seen many days praying in his parked car in the church's parking lot.
 He was appointed Deacon at Zion Temple and served faithfully until his health failed and he could no longer attend services.

 Draff possessed a jovial personality and he found a special interest in everyone around him.
 His deep, husky laughter is greatly missed by the friends and family touched by his presence.